Peripheral Neurobiology Lab

 The Saloman Laboratory is always seeking medical researchers that have demonstrated interest and adequate preparation to address important questions in the neurobiology of pain and cancer as well as how peripheral nerves communicate with other systems.
 We us a variety of cellular and molecular methods as well as anatomical, behavioral, optogenetic, calcium imaging, and flow cytometry.

-Prospective graduate students can rotate in the lab after admission to either the Center for Neuroscience at the University of Pittsburgh CNUP, MSTP, or BMP graduate programs.
+Prospective graduate students can rotate in the lab after admission to several graduate programs: Neuroscience CNUP, Cell Biology and Physiology (CBMP), MD/PhD program (MSTP), or biomedical master’s program (BMP).
 If you are interested in the lab before or after admission, please email me.

 Postdocs or Senior Scientists

 Postdoctoral candidates should email me with a CV, cover letter summarizing their graduate work and describing their future interests and three references.
 Currently, accepting U.S. Citizens or individuals with a green card.

 All undergraduate students are welcomed to send their CV/resume and a statement of interest.